Skip to main content

 IP66 weatherproof rating for reliable outdoor installation

-The BougeRV Level 2 charger hits a sweet spot that is hard to argue with: 40 amps, 25-foot cable, IP66 weatherproofing, and adjustable amperage — all for $279.
-If you compare it spec-for-spec with the Grizzl-E Classic (same 40A, similar cable, $399), the BougeRV saves you $120 while matching most key specifications.
+The BougeRV Level 2 charger hits a sweet spot that is hard to argue with: 40 amps, 25-foot cable, IP66 weatherproofing, and adjustable amperage — all for $450.
+If you compare it spec-for-spec with the Grizzl-E Classic (same 40A, similar cable, $300), the BougeRV offers a longer cable and IP66 weatherproofing while matching most key specifications.
 It adds roughly 30 miles of range per hour, which fully charges most EVs overnight with room to spare.

 The 25-foot cable is a standout feature at this price.
 Many sub-$300 chargers skimp on cable length (18–20 feet is common), which can be a real problem if your outlet is not directly next to your parking spot.
 The IP66 weatherproof rating means it handles rain and hose-down conditions, though it is not quite as rugged as the Grizzl-E's NEMA 4X aluminum housing for extreme cold.